 This section describes the options that are unique to this procedure.
-These are located on the panels associated with the Data, Options, and Reports tabs.
-To find out more about using the other tabs such as Plot Text, Axes, and Template, turn to the chapter entitled Procedure Templates at the beginning of this manual.
+These are located on the panels associated with the Data and Options tabs.
+To find out more about using the other tabs, go to the Procedure Window chapter.

 The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and beta.
 This chapter covers two procedures, which have different options.
 This section documents options that are common to both procedures.
 Later, unique options for each procedure will be documented.